Principle of locality: Quantum mechanics

 The relative positions of our few, easily distinguishable planets (for example) can be seen directly: understanding and measuring their relative location poses only technical issues.
 The submicroscopic world on the other hand is known only by measurements that average over many seemingly random ("statistical" or "probabilistic") events and measurements can show either particle-like or wave-like results depending on their design.
 This world is governed by quantum mechanics.
 The concepts of locality are more complex and they are described in the language of probability and correlation.

 In the 1935 Einstein–Podolsky–Rosen paradox paper (EPR paper), Albert Einstein, Boris Podolsky and Nathan Rosen imagined such an experiment.
 They observed that quantum mechanics predicts what is now known as quantum entanglement and examined its consequences.
 In their view, the classical principle of locality implied that "no real change can take place" at Bob's site as a result of whatever measurements Alice was doing.
 Since quantum mechanics does predict a wavefunction collapse that depends on Alice's choice of measurement, they concluded that this was a form of action-at-distance and that the wavefunction could not be a complete description of reality.
 Other physicists did not agree: they accepted the quantum wavefunction as complete and questioned the nature of locality and reality assumed in the EPR paper.

 In 1964 John Stewart Bell investigated whether it might be possible to fulfill Einstein's goal—to "complete" quantum theory—with local hidden variables to explain the correlations between spatially separated particles as predicted by quantum theory.
 Bell established a criterion to distinguish between local hidden-variables theory and quantum theory by measuring specific values of correlations between entangled particles.
 Subsequent experimental tests have shown that some quantum effects do violate Bell's inequalities and cannot be reproduced by a local hidden-variables theory.
-Bell's theorem depends on careful defined models of locality.
+Bell's theorem depends on carefully defined models of locality.